The Best Benchtop Jointers, Reviewed

 Power and Amps

-While it might seem important to know how much horsepower a motor has, speed and amperage are actually more important.
+Though it might seem important to know how much horsepower a motor has, speed and amperage are actually more important.
 The motor has to fight the friction and stress created by the blade against the wood’s surface, and that can wear an inferior motor down quickly.
-Jointers with 10-amp (or more) motors are ideal.
-They have tougher components that can handle the stress and cool themselves to prevent overheating while doing heavy-duty jointing.
-They can also run faster, producing up to 20,000 or more cuts per minute.

 Cutterhead

-• Straight-blade cutterheads usually have three blades that span the drum’s entire width.
+• Straight-blade cutterheads usually have two or three blades that span the drum’s width.
 They shave a piece of wood off the entire width of the board with each pass.
 Straight blades are easy to resharpen when they become dull, but they can be loud and choppy.
 Also, if the blades hit a nail or rock embedded in the wood, they could all become garbage.

 Bed Width and Cutting Depth